 The risk capital requirement for the vast majority of the long-term equity investments is determined using a Monte Carlo simulation with a 1-year observation period and a confidence level of 99.9 percent (portfolio risk measurement).
 In this method, portfolio concentrations in sectors and individual counterparties are taken into account by simulating industry-wide and individual investment-related risk factors.
-The risk capital requirement is influenced, in particular, by the market values of the long-term equity investments, the volatility of the market values, and the correlations between the market values, with market price fluctuations mainly derived from reference prices listed on an exchange.
+Unlike in 2023, a historical simulation is now used instead of the previous assumption of logarithmic normal distribution.
+The risk capital requirement is influenced, in particular, by the market values of the long-term equity investments and by past changes in market value, with market price fluctuations mainly derived from reference prices listed on an exchange.
 For a minority of the long-term equity investments, a look-through approach is taken in which the individual risk types that exist in each long-term equity investment are measured (differentiated risk measurement).

-9.5 Carrying amounts of long-term equity investments and risk position The carrying amounts of long-term equity investments in the Bank sector relevant for the measurement of equity investment risk amounted to €3,046 million as at December 31, 2023 (December 31, 2022: €2,858 million).
-As at December 31, 2023, the carrying amounts of the long-term equity investments of DZ BANK came to €2,175 million (December 31, 2022: €1,880 million).
+9.5 Carrying amounts of long-term equity investments and risk position

+As at December 31, 2024, the carrying amounts of long-term equity investments relevant for the measurement of equity investment risk amounted to €2,827 million in the Bank sector (December 31, 2023: €3,046 million) and €2,139 million at DZ BANK (December 31, 2023: €2,175 million).

-The risk capital requirement for equity investment risk in the Bank sector was calculated to be €998 million as at the reporting date (December 31, 2022: €997 million).
-The limit was €1,281 million (December 31, 2022: €1,230 million).
-The risk capital requirement for DZ BANK as at December 31, 2023 came to €664 million (December 31, 2022: €632 million) with a limit of €795 million (December 31, 2022: €767 million).
+The risk capital requirement for equity investment risk in the Bank sector was calculated to be €807 million as at the reporting date (December 31, 2023: €998 million).
+The limit was €1,364 million (December 31, 2023: €1,281 million).
+The risk capital requirement for DZ BANK as at December 31, 2024 came to €653 million (December 31, 2023: €664 million) with a limit of €870 million (December 31, 2023: €795 million).